jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-20.md

 consists in the protection of private property which is why men “enter into society.”
 For this purpose they meet and make an Original Contract of submission to a common authority.
 This contract is broken, property and liberty endangered and resistance justified when, to put it frankly.
-Whig aristocrats and London merchants think they are.
+Whig aristocrats and London merchants think they are. -->
-The Setting of the Problem 249 the otherwise very different theories of Bentham and Rousseau’s contrat social—names that may serve us for beacons in what for the rest must be left in darkness here.

 If such desperate brevity does not prevent readers from following my argument, the bearing of this philosophy on the subject of democracy should be clear.
 It evidently yielded, among other things, a theory of the nature of